ilyamusabirov/hci-lambdaprototyping-tutorial/docs/040chatbot.md

 ### Webhook mode and python bot packages

-Usually, bot backends are started as services and use polling to get portions of requests from Telegram.
+Usually, bot backends are started as services and use polling to get portions of requests from Telegram (see [ch 2](020architecture.md) for the overview).

 In the FaaS case, we need to use webhook mode: set Telegram to transfer each request to the bot to a webhook URL, which AWS API GW will then send to our Lambda function.